 • preventive services

-Medicare Part B may cover 80% of the cost of an MRI scan at a non-hospital facility — as long as both the doctor who ordered the scan and the medical facility that performs it accept Medicare.
-A person’s Part B deductible applies, which is $203 in 2021.
+Medicare Part B may cover up to 80% of the cost of an MRI scan at a non-hospital facility — as long as both the doctor who ordered the scan and the medical facility that performs it accept Medicare.
+A person’s Part B deductible applies, which is $240 in 2024.

 Medicare Advantage

-Medicare Advantage, also called Medicare Part C, is supplemental insurance that Medicare-approved private insurance companies can administer.
+Medicare Advantage (Part C) is an alternative to Original Medicare that Medicare-approved private insurance companies can administer.

 People with Medicare Advantage plans should contact their insurance provider to find out how much they may need to pay out of pocket for an MRI.